Goat Milk Soap Making Workshop: A Hands-On Farm Class

 Once the soap hits trace, it's yours to design.
 We work with natural colorants, clays, plant powders, and dried botanicals instead of synthetic dyes, so you tint and texture your bar with things that come out of the ground.
 You decide how it looks.
 Two people at the same table almost never pour the same-looking batch.

 This is the part people don't expect to enjoy as much as they do.
 There's a quiet satisfaction in swirling color into something you understand from top to bottom, because you watched it become soap.
-We sell handmade soaps too, and if you want to see where this all heads before booking, the bars we make year-round sit on the soap shelf in our farm shop.
-Plenty of attendees come because they picked one up there first.
+We keep handmade soap in our farm shop too, so if you'd like to see the kind of bar this class turns out before you book, that's a good place to look first.

 What do you take home, and how long does soap cure?

-The cure is the one part you can't rush, and the one part a single afternoon can't show you, so we send you off with a bar from an earlier batch to use right away while yours rests on a shelf.
+The cure is the one part you can't rush, and the one part a single afternoon can't show you.
 Curing is mostly patience: keep the bars somewhere airy, turn them now and then, and wait.
-The recipe card means the batch you make with us won't be the last one you make.
+You'll leave understanding the whole process well enough to make another batch on your own.
 For the wider practical stuff, like what the morning feels like and what to bring, here's the rundown of a workshop day.

 Is goat milk soap good for your skin?

 Plenty of people find goat-milk soap gentler than commercial bars, which is why it's a favorite for sensitive or dry skin.
-The fat and natural sugars make a creamy, mild lather, and unlike mass-produced soap, the glycerin that forms during saponification stays in the bar instead of being stripped out.
+The fats and natural sugars make a creamy, mild lather, the milk's lactic acid helps lift away dead skin, and unlike a lot of mass-produced soap, the glycerin that forms during saponification stays in the bar instead of being stripped out.
 We won't make medical claims, but the feel is real.

 We'd rather be honest than oversell.
 Soap is soap, and if you have a real skin condition, your doctor outranks us every time.
 What we can say is that a lot of people who try a handmade goat-milk bar don't go back to the bottle.
 If making one with your own hands, milk and all, sounds like your kind of afternoon, we'd love to have you.
-You can book the soap making workshop and come meet the goats whose pasture this all starts in.
+You can book the soap making workshop, or see everything else on the calendar over on our workshops page, and come meet the goats whose pasture this all starts in.
 Bring long sleeves.
 We've got the rest.